charliemeyer2000/second-year/README.md

 Because each of these folders contains both notes, homeworks, quizzes, etc, I have redacted all stuff that is graded or otherwise should not be shared.
 Depending on the professor's policy, I may or may not open up the homeworks after the semester is over.

-Also this data is fetched remotely from my website `charliemeyer.xyz` and compiled into Markdown with MDXRemote and Next.js.
+Maybe later i'll fetch this remotely with `MDXRemote` and compile it into mdx for my website.... depends how i'm feeling tho.